 Western has a program in place to reduce the impact of volatile foreign exchange rates on its net income.
 The Company utilizes derivative financial instruments in the normal course of its operations as a means to manage its foreign exchange risk.
-Therefore, Western may purchase foreign exchange forward contracts or similar instruments to hedge anticipated USD and JPY sales.
+Therefore, Western may purchase foreign exchange forward contracts or similar instruments to hedge anticipated USD and Japanese Yen ("JPY") sales.
 The Company does not utilize derivative financial instruments for trading or speculative purposes.
 Western will consider whether to apply hedge accounting on a case by case basis and if the instrument is not designated as a hedge, the instrument is adjusted to fair value and marked to market each accounting period, with changes recorded in net income.

-During 2018, the Company entered into foreign exchange forward contracts to sell USD and JPY in order to partially mitigate its foreign currency risk.
-At December 31, 2018, the Company had forward contracts in place to sell an aggregate USD \$62.3 million and JPY 155.0 million (2017: USD 43.0 million; JPY 325.0 million).
-A net loss of \$5.1 million was recognized on contracts which matured in the year (2017: net gain of \$0.7 million), which is included in sales in the consolidated statement of comprehensive income.
+During 2019, the Company entered into foreign exchange forward contracts to sell USD and JPY in order to partially mitigate its foreign currency risk.
+At December 31, 2019, the Company had forward contracts in place to sell an aggregate USD \$12.0 million (2018: USD \$62.3 million; JPY 155.0 million).
+A net gain of \$0.7 million was recognized on contracts that matured during year (2018: net loss of \$5.1 million), which is included in sales in the consolidated statement of comprehensive income.